RectifiedFlow/RectifiedFlow.github.io/_posts/2024-12-10-DDIM-and-natural-euler.md

 where $$\tau_t$$ and $$\omega_t$$ solve $$\frac{\alpha_{\tau_t}}{\beta_{\tau_t}} = \frac{\alpha'_t}{\beta'_t},$$ and $$\omega_t = \frac{\alpha_{\tau_t}}{\alpha'_t} = \frac{\beta_{\tau_t}}{\beta'_t}.$$

-Therefore, the natural Euler samplers (including DDIM) on the RF of all affine interpolations are equivalent upto the transform and time scaling.
+Therefore, the natural Euler samplers (including DDIM) on the RF of affine interpolations are equivalent to one another upto the transform and time scaling.
 In particular, they are equivalent to the **vanilla (straight) Euler sampler on the RF of the straight interpolation**.

 > **Example 3.
 Equivalence of Straight Euler and DDIM sampler**
 >